 With this 12 string acoustic, you’re getting a fantastic dreadnought style guitar with tons of punch.
 It’s well made, and considering the exceptionally low price, it sounded great.
 It’s made with surprisingly premium materials, and makes the perfect into to 12 string guitars.

-The Epiphone Songmaker DR-212 is a simple, but well-made dreadnought 12 string.
-It’s low price makes it an ideal proposition for anybody looking to experiment with a 12 string, or perhaps somebody who needs one as a back up guitar.
+The Epiphone Songmaker DR-212 is a simple, but well-made dreadnought 12-string.
+Its low price makes it an ideal proposition for anyone looking to experiment with a 12-string or who perhaps needs one as a backup guitar.

-Being a dreadnought style guitar, it had a big, booming voice and a very rich tone.
+Being a dreadnought-style guitar, it had a big, booming voice and a very rich tone.
 It had volume in spades, but it never felt overpowering.
-Considering that this is a budget guitar aimed at beginners it performed incredibly well, even when compared to much more expensive models.
+For a budget guitar aimed at beginners, it performed incredibly well, even compared to much more expensive models.

-It was a nicely appointed guitar with decent quality hardware used throughout.
-The tuners were basic but delivered strong stability, and even though the nut was plastic we didn’t find that it affected tone or intonation at all.
+It was a nicely appointed guitar with decent-quality hardware used throughout.
+The tuners were basic, but delivered strong stability, and even though the nut was plastic, we didn’t find it affected tone or intonation at all.

 Verdict: All things considered, we found the Epiphone Songmaker DR–212 to be a great player.
-Not only was it incredibly handsome it sounded great, with tons of Punch and a lovely bright voice.
-It would make a great choice for anybody looking for a 12 string for a project, a first guitar, or even for some home recording.
+Not only was it incredibly handsome, it also sounded great, with tons of Punch and a lovely bright voice.
+It would make a great choice for those looking for a 12-string for a project, a first guitar, or even for some home recording.